ZetaRift/PinchyBot-3/README.md

 The details for the 'pinchybot' account on chatango will not be shared whatsoever, you will have to have the bot use another account.

 # Depends
+You can use 'pip install' to install the required python libraries.

 lxml

 requests